SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 argument.
 For fundamental types, making a copy of the argument into the function parameter is cheap, so this is fine to do.
-However, copying is typically costly and relatively slow for structured (*non-primitive*) data types (like arrays, `string` objects, structs and others), so it's generally discouraged to do for efficiency reasons.
+However, copying is typically costly and relatively slow for structured (*non-primitive*) data types (like arrays, `string` objects, structs and others), so it's generally discouraged for efficiency reasons.
 We can avoid making an expensive copy by passing **by reference** instead, even if you aren't going to change the parameter(s).

 :::note